 People using phones while standing

 Our fully online master's of public relations program will prepare you for strategic communication planning, research, writing, and management—giving you the tools for a successful career as a public relations manager or consultant.
-Buffalo State's public relations master's degree places special emphasis on strategic communication planning skills and ethical standards that are required to succeed in the field.

 Public Relations Online Curriculum